 Downloads the test data

 Initializes the backends with the test tables

-cd testing bash start-all.sh
+cd ci bash build.sh

 To use specific backends follow the instructions below.